The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Characterization of Optimal Assortments for

 \section{Characterization of Optimal Assortments for \eqref{prob:robust}}

-In this section, we establish the first characterization of the structure of optimal assortments for the robust optimization problem~\eqref{prob:robust}.
+In this section, we establish the first characterization of optimal assortments for the robust optimization problem~\eqref{prob:robust}.
 In particular, we show that there are optimal assortments for \eqref{prob:robust} with a simple structure that is closely related to the structure of revenue-ordered assortments.
 Recall the following definition of the collection of revenue-ordered assortments:

 A fundamental result in the theory of assortment optimization is that revenue-ordered assortments are optimal under the multinomial logit choice model \citep{talluri2004revenue,gallego2004managing,rusmevichientong2014assortment}.
 Revenue-ordered assortments also have attractive approximation guarantees for assortment optimization problems under mixture-of-logits and ranking-based choice models with known parameters \citep{rusmevichientong2014assortment,aouad2018approximability,berbeglia2020assortment}.
-Due to their simplicity and strong theoretical and empirical performance, revenue-ordered assortments are widely recommended in the revenue management literature and used in industry.
+Due to their simplicity and strong theoretical and empirical performance, revenue-ordered assortments are widely recommended in the revenue management literature.

 In view of the above background, we proceed to develop our main result regarding the structure of optimal assortments for the robust optimization problem~\eqref{prob:robust}.
-To this end, we first define the following set of previously-offered assortments for each product $i \in \mathcal{N}_0$:
+To this end, we first define the following set of past assortments for each product $i \in \mathcal{N}_0$:

-In words, the above set contains all of the previously-offered assortments in which the firm offered product $i$ to their customers.
-In particular, we observe from this definition that the statement $\mathcal{M}_i \subseteq \mathcal{M}_j$ holds if, for all of the previously-offered assortments in which the firm offered product $i$, the firm also offered product $j$.
+The above set contains all of the past assortments in which the firm offered product $i$ to their customers.
+In particular, we observe from this definition that the statement $\mathcal{M}_i \subseteq \mathcal{M}_j$ holds if, for all of the past assortments in which the firm offered product $i$, the firm also offered product $j$.
 We now introduce the following new collection of assortments: